New Student Programs (NSP)

 Get Social with NSP:

-As a unit of the Division of Student Affairs, the mission of the Office of New Student Programs (NSP) is to facilitate the transitions of new students (freshmen and transfer) into the CSI community, prepare students for CSI’s educational opportunities and student responsibilities, initiate the integration of new students into the intellectual, cultural, and social climate of CSI, and support new students on their journey to CSI.
+The mission of New Student Programs (NSP) is to facilitate the transitions of new students (freshmen and transfer) into the CSI community, prepare students for CSI’s educational opportunities and student responsibilities, initiate the integration of new students into the intellectual, cultural, and social climate of CSI, and support new students on their journey to CSI.
 Through the intentional interaction of new students, current students, faculty and staff, combined with specific programmatic elements, NSP’s goals aim for students to develop an understanding and appreciation of the academic policies and values of CSI, the developmental and social opportunities available on campus, knowledge of campus and community resources, and to recognize and celebrate diversity.
 The purpose of NSP is the successful development of undergraduate students, with a concentration on first-year students, with the intent of lasting beyond the present moment.
 Its utility is also to introduce a more vibrant undergraduate environment by delivering better services, programs and connections to support our mission.

 Welcome to the NSP Website!